 The Tetu Iron Kettle is the second iteration of this refined Tetsubin by award winning designer Koizumi Makoto and expertly crafted by Ikenga Ironworks in Osaka.

-The Tetu Iron Kettle is a beautiful and considered piece of design and is an absolute pleasure to use, however please keep in mind this is a heavy piece and it is a Kettle for boiling water (it is not a teapot) and as it does require some care to ensure longevity but if looked after it will last a lifetime.
+The Tetu Iron Kettle is a beautiful and considered piece of design and is an absolute pleasure to use, however please keep in mind this is a heavy piece and it is a Kettle and its recommended use is for the boiling of water.
+It does require some care to ensure longevity but if looked after it will last a lifetime.

 This heavy cast iron kettle heats up evenly and once heated, it retains the heat for a long time.
 It is compatible with induction cooktops (however due to the size of the base, it may not be compatible with all induction cooktops), gas cooktops and wood stove tops. *NOT useable in microwave.